No Excuses (Alice in Chains song): Release and reception

 "No Excuses" was released as a single in 1994.
 The song found moderate airplay on alternative rock radio.
 It peaked at No. 48 on Billboards Hot 100 Airplay chart, making it the only Alice in Chains song to reach the top 50.
 Although Alice in Chains fared well on mainstream rock radio, "No Excuses" was their only song to hit No. 1 on Billboards Album Rock Tracks chart until "Check My Brain" in 2009.
-"No Excuses" also peaked at No. 3 on Billboards Modern Rock Tracks chart and at No. 32 on the Pop Songs chart.
-In Canada, it rose to No. 17 on the RPM Top Singles chart and was the 98th most successful hit of 1994.
+"No Excuses" also peaked at No. 3 on Billboards Modern Rock Tracks chart and at No. 32 on the Top 40/Mainstream chart.
+In Canada, it rose to No. 17 on the RPM 100 Hit Tracks chart and was the 98th-most successful hit of 1994.

 Ned Raggett of AllMusic said that the song "proved in spades that Alice in Chains were far more than oppressive doom-mongers" and added, "Topped off with a catchy chorus, it made for another high point for a band seemingly blessed with them."